NinadKarlekar/Project_actiTime_Ninad/README.md

 ## ChromeDriver

-To download ChromeDriver <a href="https://chromedriver.chromium.org/">click here</a> and click on latest stable version
+1. To download ChromeDriver <a href="https://chromedriver.chromium.org/">click here</a> and click on latest stable version

 ![](actiTime/GitImages/README_SS/SS_ChromeDriverDownload.png)

+2. After downloading create a folder in java project named as **"driver"**.
+3. Copy-Paste chromedriver.exe file in **"driver"** folder.
 ******************************************************

 ## DataDrivenFramework